 - Variation in the configuration of existing aquaculture systems.

 - Many regulatory issues involving multiple Govt. agencies.

-The overall goal of this project is to design, develop and evaluate different options to meet the proposed regulations while minimizing the economic costs and environmental impacts of the proposed design.
-The proposed design must strive to minimize the impact on existing agricultural practices.
+The overall goal of this project is to design, develop and evaluate different options for aquaculture pond aerators to meet all applicable regulations while minimizing the economic costs and environmental impacts of the proposed design.
+The proposed design must strive to minimize the need to alter existing aquacultural practices.

 At a minimum your design must include the following elements:

 - Meet the safety and environmental regulatory requirements.

 - Meet functionality constraints in terms of water usage patterns and existing agricultural practices.

 - Incorporate measures to conserve water, harvest water, improve water reuse/recycle and reduce discharge.

 - Economic considerations in all designs (Capital versus operating costs, comparison to current state of affairs).

 Completion of this project will include the provision of a complete, buildable design with supporting calculations demonstrating feasibility, evaluation of the net present value of the design, and a comprehensive life-cycle analysis.